U.S. says OK for Ukraine to restore order, praises Kiev's 'restraint'

 ON BOARD AIR FORCE ONE The White House on Wednesday said it was appropriate for the Ukraine government to take action to restore law and order and urged it to continue to do so in a measured and responsible way.

-White House spokesman Jay Carney told reporters traveling on Air Force One that Kiev had responded with "admirable restraint" to destabilizing actions in the country by armed pro-Moscow separatists.
+White House spokesman Jay Carney told reporters travelling on Air Force One that Kiev had responded with "admirable restraint" to destabilizing actions in the country by armed pro-Moscow separatists.

 Tensions have continued to build in eastern Ukraine, where pro-Russian militiamen have seized control of official buildings despite government threats of a crackdown.

-Separatists flew the Russian flag on armored vehicles taken from the Ukrainian army on Wednesday, humiliating a Kiev government operation to recapture eastern towns controlled by pro-Moscow partisans.
+Separatists flew the Russian flag on armoured vehicles taken from the Ukrainian army on Wednesday, humiliating a Kiev government operation to recapture eastern towns controlled by pro-Moscow partisans.

 Talks between Russia, Ukraine, the United States and the European Union are scheduled for Thursday.
 Carney said the United States is ready to impose a fourth round of sanctions against Russia, but said the negotiations would have a bearing on U.S. actions.